 At O’More College of Design, we go to extraordinary lengths to ensure that your college education is not only a truly unparalleled experience, but that it is also an affordable one.
-Each student has the opportunity to work one-on-one with our financial advisory team to gain the full assistance needed.
+Each student has the opportunity to work one-on-one with our financial advisory team to gain the full assistance you need and deserve.

-As a 501(c)3 non-profit institution, our mission is to ensure that no student is ever denied the opportunity to pursue his or her passion as result of any financial hardship.
+As a 501(c)3 non-profit institution, our goal is to ensure that no student is denied, because of financial need, the opportunity to pursue his or her vocational passion.
 O’More students received $1.4 million in various grants and scholarships during the last academic year.
-Nearly 60 percent of those dollars were awarded by the College as institutional scholarships.
+Nearly 60 percent of those dollars were awarded by the college as institutional scholarships or grants.

-The Office of Student Financial Assistance (OSFA) administers the student financial aid program at O’More College.
+The Office of Student Financial Assistance (OSFA) administers the student financial aid program for the college.
 We carry out this mission under the oversight of, and within the regulations set by, the state and federal governments.
 All financial aid is awarded without regard to race, ethnic origin, gender, or age.